katydid/katydid-haskell/Readme.md

 ## Roadmap

-  - Smart constructors instead of out of band simplification
   - Protobuf parser
   - Profile and Optimize (bring up to par with Go version)
   - Typed DSL (Combinator)